 Without our intervention, all the habitats on the Steyning Downland would revert first to scrub and then deciduous woodland.
-Of course, woodland can be a good thing, but it would take a long time to establish a truly wildlife-rich woodland.
+Of course, woodland can be a good thing, but it would take a very, very long time to establish a truly wildlife-rich woodland.
 Instead we aim to conserve a variety of different habitats, all with their own diverse range of interesting species.
 We do this by working against the natural tendency of the land to revert to woodland, and we do this mostly by removing vegetation – cutting, chopping, burning . . . and even chewing!

 Using the overarching Management Plan, we produce a more detailed Annual Action Plan, which sets the conservation work we plan to do each year.
 This is normally split into an autumn and winter season and a spring and summer season.
 You can download our Annual Action Plans here:

 In August 2017 the Steering Group approved a Woodland Management Plan for the Steyning Downland Scheme.
 This sets out an overarching strategy for improving the nature conservation value of our woodlands and you can view it here.

 We are very grateful to professional ecologist, Petra Billings for all her hard work and for donating her time an expertise to the SDS.